fglock/Perlito/README-perlito5-Java.md

   - no eval-string (because not-yet-bootstrapped)
       - also no: "do FILE", "require" (because these depend on eval-string)

+  - runtime error messages do not include the line number in the Perl code

   - any other differences are not-yet-implemented or bugs.